-Real exam questions with official scoring guidelines and sample responses
+Actual exam questions with sample answers and official scoring guidelines

 Use this proven framework for explanation-based FRQ responses:

-A – Application: Explain how it applies to this specific scenario Example: “As the magnetic flux through the loop decreases, the induced EMF opposes this change…”
+A – Application: Describe how it relates to this particular situation.
+“As the magnetic flux through the loop goes down, the induced EMF fights this change…”

 Common FRQ Mistakes U.S. Students Make